 The projects that make up ARPA-E's HEATS program, short for "High Energy Advanced Thermal Storage," seek to develop revolutionary, cost-effective ways to store thermal energy.
 HEATS focuses on 3 specific areas: 1) developing high-temperature solar thermal energy storage capable of cost-effectively delivering electricity around the clock and thermal energy storage for nuclear power plants capable of cost-effectively meeting peak demand, 2) creating synthetic fuel efficiently from sunlight by converting sunlight into heat, and 3) using thermal energy storage to improve the driving range of electric vehicles (EVs) and also enable thermal management of internal combustion engine vehicles.

-In its ongoing quest to seek out the most innovative and impactful energy technologies, ARPA-E is continuing an open funding solicitation originally piloted through the end of Fiscal Year 2014.
-ARPA-E calls this solicitation IDEAS, or Innovative Development in Energy-Related Applied Science.
+In its ongoing quest to seek out the most innovative and impactful energy technologies, ARPA-E is piloting an open funding solicitation through the end of Fiscal Year 2014.
+ARPA-E calls this new solicitation, IDEAS, or Innovative Development in Energy-Related Applied Science.
 IDEAS seeks breakthrough energy concepts that catalyze the development of innovative technologies capable of economically and sustainably storing, converting or transmitting energy.
 More broadly, IDEAS identifies disruptive concepts in energy-related technologies that challenge the status quo and represent a leap beyond today's technology.
 That said, an innovative concept alone is not enough.
 IDEAS projects must also represent a fundamentally new paradigm in energy technology and have the potential to significantly impact ARPA-E's mission areas.
-In certain cases, innovative IDEAS concepts will be converted into full projects within existing focused ARPA-E program, or even inform entirely new focused programs.
-IDEAS projects are smaller in scope than other ARPA-E projects, receiving no more than $500,000 for a single-phase effort lasting less than 12 months.
+In certain cases, innovative IDEAS concepts will go on to inform new focused ARPA-E programs.
+IDEAS projects are smaller in scope than other ARPA-E projects.
+An IDEAS project will receive no more than $500,000 for a single-phase effort lasting less than 12 months.
 ARPA-E expects to make an estimated $10 million available for approximately 20 IDEAS awards through FY2014.
 If this one-year pilot program is successful, it could lead to additional FOAs in the future.

 ARPA-E's IMPACCT program seeks to develop technologies for existing coal-fired power plants that will lower the cost of carbon capture.
 Short for "Innovative Materials and Processes for Advanced Carbon Capture Technologies," IMPACCT focuses on minimizing the cost of removing carbon dioxide (CO2) from coal-fired power plant exhaust by developing materials and processes that have never before been considered for this application.
 IMPACCT projects aim to enable cost effective adoption of carbon capture to help reduce greenhouse gas emissions at existing power plants.